-- a.
-Stay home/self-quarantine for a minimum of 14 days; - b.
+- b.
 Contact his/her supervisor and HR to notify them of the positive test result.
 (If contractor/visitor, contact WISD point of contact). - c.
 Notify the health department in the county in which he/she resides and notify the WCHD. - d.
 Maintain communications with Supervisor and HR regarding symptoms and develop a plan for safe return to the workplace.
 Upon receipt of appropriate medical documentation, the HR & Legal Department will clear the employee to return to the workplace after they are no longer infectious.